- Completed acquisition of Mojave Jane, a California-licensed manufacturer of premium cannabis extracts and concentrates

 The company is predicting that revenue will arrive in early 2019.

-Two of High Hampton's current brands, Cali-Gold and Mojave Jane, are well recognized for quality, and have cleared California’s licensing hurdles and begun operations.
+Two of the group's current brands, Cali-Gold and Mojave Jane, are well recognized for quality, and have cleared California’s licensing hurdles and begun operations.
 Both teams are in place it is expected both businesses will produce and ship products in early 2019.

 The appropriate applications have been submitted, and the facility and the business expect to be licensed in early Q2 and operational in late Q2 of 2019.

 In January, the company said its wholly-owned subsidiary 420 Realty LLC received six California state cannabis licenses to operate at its facility located in the City of Cudahy.
 The granting of six temporary licenses for nursery work, cultivation processing, cultivation, manufacturing, retail and distribution will allow 420 Realty to kick off the development of its facility in Cudahy.